 In fifth grade, I read a book about Einstein and decided to spend my life discovering the secrets of the universe.
 Little did I know that my body had other plans.

 Over the summer, something happened.
 When I went back to school in the fall, I absolutely could not believe what I was seeing.
 The girls — they were all stark naked!
 Or they might as well have been.
 Nobody had warned me about x-ray vision.
-I hadn't even heard the term.
+I had not even heard the term.
 By the way, ladies, we guys don't try to mentally undress you.
 At that age, it happens instantly, effortlessly, and automatically, whether we like it or not.

 For the next few years, I would turn beet red from embarrassment whenever I saw a girl.
-It would be many more before I finally heard the term flaming heterosexual and realized that was what I was, I like it or not.
+It would be many more before I finally heard the term flaming heterosexual and realized that that was what I was, I like it or not.

 As a teenager, I had no idea that 16-year olds like me had amazingly poor judgment.
-I resented my domineering mother to the point that one evening I hitched a ride with a cop and spent the night in a nice recessed doorway downtown.
+I resented my overbearing mother to the point that one evening I hitched a ride with a cop and spent the night in a recessed doorway downtown.
 I did call my parents to let them know I was OK, and the next morning they brought me home.
 There was no punishment, only love.

 The coursework went well, but at no time did anyone sit me down and seriously discuss my future employment options.
 No one asked how flexible my goal of being a physicist was.
 Astronomers are first cousins.
-If l had known that astronomers tend to be night people like me, I'd have been interested.
+If l had known that astronomers tend to be night people like me, I would have been interested.

 Remember what my mom taught me about blacks being the same as us on the inside?
 That turned out to be something of an insult.
 There was no way James Brown could have been white.